labseu2-workout-tracker/client/README.md

 ## Other Scripts

-🚫replace these examples with your own
-_ typecheck - runs the TypeScript compiler
-_ build - creates a build of the application
+1.  build - creates a build of the application
-_ start - starts the production server after a build is created _ test - runs tests in **tests** directory \* eject - copy the configuration files and dependencies into the project so you have full control over them
+1.  start - starts the production server after a build is created.

 # Contributing